AdityaKeshan/FFCC/README.md

 ## Features
 - Choose Any number of subjects
--Choice for your choice of Theory Slots
+- Choice for your choice of Theory Slots
--Give Preference for your subjects upto 4 Teachers
+- Give Preference for your subjects upto 4 Teachers